scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

   }
 ]
 ```

+For instance, to select a box with no tokens, skip `tokens` field (or set it to empty array) and add the `Strict` option.

-Strict matching applies to tokens only.
+This option applies to tokens only.

 #### Skipping Mandatory Fields